helm/charts/REVIEW_GUIDELINES.md

 If a chart has multiple components, a `component` label should be added (e. g. `component: server`).
 The resource name should get the component as suffix (e. g. `name: {{ template "myapp.fullname" . }}-server`).

 Note that templates have to be namespaced.
 With Helm 2.7+, `helm create` does this out-of-the-box.
 The `app` label should use the `name` template, not `fullname` as is still the case with older charts.

-In case of a controller like `Deployment` or `StatefulSet`, those labels should also be set in `spec.template.metadata.labels`.

 ### Deployments and StatefulSets selectors
 `spec.selector.matchLabels` for `StatefulSets` and `Deployments` must be specified and must have both `app` and `release` labels.